AliVaseghnia/ai-news-summarizer/README.md

 A simple news aggregation tool that collects articles from NewsAPI and generates AI-powered summaries using OpenAI GPT-3.5 Turbo and LangChain.
 The project includes a streamlined pipeline for ingesting news articles, summarizing content, and presenting it through a clean web interface.

+The ingestion system (`ingest.py`) fetches articles from NewsAPI's `/v2/everything` endpoint with configurable filters and implements URL-based deduplication before storing in MongoDB.
+The summarization engine (`summarize.py`) processes these articles using LangChain's MapReduce architecture, where articles are first split and summarized in chunks (map phase) before being combined into a final coherent summary (reduce phase).
+The system uses OpenAI's GPT-3.5 Turbo model for generating summaries and maintains separate MongoDB collections for raw articles and their summaries.

 ## Features

 - 🔄 Automated news article collection using NewsAPI